 Designated Transport Area

 The County Council's policy on home to school transport gives the rules about who can claim free home to school transport.
+The Lincolnshire County Council school transport team can be contacted on 01522 782020.

 Education Health Care Plans